itsTeknas/GitlabBackupUtil/README.md

 A Small utility to backup all of your gitlab repositories to local filesystem.

+Before running the script, make sure you have persisted authentication on local cli with gitlab.

 Create a file named `token.json` with the structure
 ```
 {